-- Ben Ross distinguished travel editor, currently at The Telegraph and previously The Independent (tbc)
+- Ben Ross travel editor at The Telegraph newspaper and previously at The Independent newspaper.

-- Hilary Bradt legendary founder of the Bradt Travel Guides and award-winning travel writer for national newspapers and magazines for almost four decades
+- Hilary Bradt legendary founder of Bradt Travel Guides and award-winning travel writer for national newspapers and magazines for almost four decades.

-- Alastair McKenzie travel blogger, social media expert and former chair of the British Guild of Travel Writers (tbc)
+- Alastair McKenzie travel blogger, social media expert and former chair of the British Guild of Travel Writers.

-- Jonathan Lorie director of Travellers’ Tales, author of The Travel Writer’s Way, travel journalist and former travel magazine editor
+- Jonathan Lorie author of The Travel Writer’s Way, freelance travel journalist and former editor of Traveller magazine.

 ‘Absolutely excellent course, the best value and the most enjoyable.’ – Paul